Quantum thermochemical engines: Irreversible transformations

-The number of bosonic modes with energy $\varepsilon_p<\frac{\lambda_T^2}{\beta L_z^2}$ is vanishingly small for large size and provide negligible contributions to the substance state without BECs.
+The number of bosonic modes with energy $\varepsilon_p<\frac{\lambda_T^2}{\beta L_z^2}$ is vanishingly small for large size and provide negligible contributions to the substance state and to instantaneous relaxation times \eqref{theta} without BECs.
 These contributions are negligible also in 2D-BEC or 1D-BEC phases where the condensates consist of all momenta lying respectively in the $x$-$y$ plane or along the $x$ direction.
-The 0D-BEC consists only of the ground state that contributes to thermodynamic quantities with vanishing energy $\varepsilon_0=0$, and with particle number relaxing to $\langle a_{\bf 0}^\dag a_{\bf 0}\rangle=f\mathcal{N}=\mathcal{N}-V\rho_c$ when the number of non-condensed particles approaches the critical value $V\rho_c$.
-Therefore, equation \eqref{theta} gives the relevant instantaneous relaxation times also for 0D-BECs.
+The 0D-BEC consists only of the ground state that contributes to thermodynamic quantities with vanishing energy $\varepsilon_0=0$, and with particle number relaxing to $\langle a_{\bm 0}^\dag a_{\bm 0}\rangle=f\mathcal{N}=\mathcal{N}-V\rho_c$ when the number of non-condensed particles approaches the critical value $V\rho_c$.
+As equation \eqref{theta} gives the relevant instantaneous relaxation times for almost all excited states (except the aforementioned vanishingly small number of modes), it does also for 0D-BECs.